Decentralized convex optimization over time-varying graphs: a survey: Optimization

-In the following tables, we cover the existing results as well as their possible extensions.
-Some extensions can be maid by regularization, and some are just guesses based on distributed optimization over time-static graphs. \blue{Our hypotheses are marked in blue}.
+In the following tables, the existing results are covered along with their possible extensions.
+Some extensions can be maid by regularization, and some are just guesses based on distributed optimization over time-static graphs. \blue{The hypotheses are marked in blue}.